The Honey W. Nashman Center Faculty Awards for Community Engaged Scholarship

 - Upload as a PDF document, a letter of support from a community partner, addressing the selection criteria as they can.

-- Indicate whether you have reported your community engaged scholarship activities on the Givepulse Community Engaged Scholarship Subgroup.
+- Indicate whether you have reported your community engaged scholarship activities on Givepulse.
+If you have, please be sure to share your impact with the Givepulse Community Engaged Scholarship Subgroup.

 - Note: this is not an application requirement, but Givepulse Impact Reports provide the review committee with additional descriptions/explanations of your work.
 Learn more about how to share your community engaged work on Givepulse.